chris-ramon/thesis-graphql-go/README.md

 Describir la utilidad de los usuarios finales y su impacto positivo en empresas y proyectos open-source.

-Capítulo 3: Marco Teórico
+Theory Framework
-3.1 Antecedentes Internacionales.
+3.1 International Previous Work.

 99designs/gqlgen (2016/10/12): Implements a schema based graphql which generates all the components on the server side at build time, the key value is that all the parts are described on the graphql file which contains all the definitions of a type system and from there via using the command line interface commands it generates all the Go code which are: An http/s server, GraphQL endpoint and unit tests, and related development tools such as GraphQL Playground.